Expert Guitar Photography

 Bass Guitar Photography

 In addition to both electric and acoustic guitars, I also photograph bass guitars.
-Both of those currently featured here are 5-String basses.
-The one with the wooden finish was handmade by a friend’s father.
+The one with the wooden finish below is a 5-String bass that was handmade by a friend’s father.
+The 4-string acoustic bass is a Washburn.

 All Images © Joe Lenton 2021-23 All Rights Reserved.
 No reproduction without permission.